onihilist/NihilistShell/CONTRIBUTING.md

 ## Code Reviews
 All pull requests will undergo code review by the maintainers.
 They may request changes or provide feedback.
 Please respond promptly to ensure the PR can be merged.

-Thank you for your contributions!
+Thank you for your contributions ! <3

 ---

-Happy coding, and thank you for contributing to NihilistShell!
+Happy coding, and thank you for contributing to NShell ! ヽ(・∀・)ﾉ